Dubzyy/netmap/README.md

 ### Tips & Best Practices
 - Arrange your topology logically (top-to-bottom or left-to-right flow)
+- Use the grid background for precise alignment
 - Use custom icons for important devices to make them stand out
 - Name interfaces consistently for easier troubleshooting
 - Set realistic bandwidth capacities for accurate utilization percentages
 - Check link colors regularly - red links may indicate bottlenecks
 - Use dummy nodes for ISP connections and external networks
+- Open NetMap in multiple tabs/screens for NOC monitoring

 ## 🚧 Known Limitations